iRNA-COSI/APAeval/execution_workflows/DaPars2/Dapars2_snakemake/README.md

 > * This workflow uses `Dapars2_Multi_Sample.py` where one can assign chromosome name as a command line argument, whereas `DaPars2_Multi_Sample_Multi_Chr.py` is hardcoded for standard human chromosomes with the 'chr' prefix.
 Both scripts otherwise produce identical output with test data.
 > * In [DaPars2 documentation](http://bioinfo.szbl.ac.cn/DaPars2/DaPars2.html), the input files are in wiggle format; however, the testing data that it provides is in bedgraph format.
 This workflow generates bedgraph files and runs successfully without error on test data
 > * The [DaPars2 documentation](http://bioinfo.szbl.ac.cn/DaPars2/DaPars2.html) states a dependency on R but no scripts appears to use R. The Docker image does not install R and Dapars2 runs successfully without error on test data.
+> * DaPars2 only provides polyA site quantification through it's relative **P**ercent **D**istal site **U**sage **I**ndex (PDUI) metric.
+Our current quantification benchmarks require a [TPM value per polyA site](https://github.com/iRNA-COSI/APAeval/blob/main/execution_workflows/execution_output_specification.md#format-02), so DaPars2 is not included for the quantification challenge as it stands.
+> * Unlike DaPars, DaPars2 does not perform differential polyA site usage testing and cannot be included for the differential usage challenge.